Fred V. Cherry, Sr.

 For eight months, Halyburton changed the dressings on his cellmate’s infected wounds, fed him, bathed him and watched over him.
 “He said I saved his life, and he saved my life. . . .
 Taking care of my friend gave my life some meaning that it had not had before.”

+The two men lived in a succession of fetid 10-by-10-foot cells, sleeping on straw mats, benches or the floor.
 “I was so inspired by Fred’s toughness,” Halyburton said.
 “He had grown up in the racial South [and] undergone a lot of discrimination and hardship.
 But he was such an ardent patriot.
 He loved this country.
 It inspired me, and it inspired a lot of others.”